pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-We create a table for our `Person` entities:
+Given a `Person` table with at least these columns...

 ```sql